 Dress in Layers

-You know to add a sweater, jacket, and other layers when you go outside.
-However, you can apply the same principles inside, too, when you're trying to warm up.
-Layers will insulate your body and make it easier to regulate your body temperature by adding or removing layers.
+You know you should add a sweater, jacket, and other layers when you go outside in cold weather.
+You can apply the same principle inside, too, when you're trying to warm up.
+Layers will insulate your body and make it easier to regulate your body temperature.
+You can add or remove layers as needed, depending on how warm you feel in your space.

 Wear Thick Socks or Slippers

 Keeping your feet warm will make your whole body feel warmer.
-For an extra-cozy feel, slip on a pair of ultra-warm wool stocks.
+For an extra cozy feel, slip on a pair of ultra-warm wool stocks.
+Or keep a pair of slippers or shoes to wear around the house, especially if you tend to have cold floors.

 Use the Oven and Stove for Cooking

-The oven and stove both heat a kitchen, which is why it's always advised during the summer months to make no-cook dinners or to use the grill more often.
-In the winter months, the opposite advice applies: Use the stove and oven to heat the home.
+The oven and stove both generate heat in your kitchen.
+This is why it's recommended to make no-cook and no-bake meals during the warmer months.
+But in the colder months, the opposite advice applies: Use the stove and oven often to add heat to your home.

 Leave the Oven Open After Baking